hgouveia/node-downloader-helper/README.md

     method: 'GET', // Request Method Verb
     headers: {},  // Custom HTTP Header ex: Authorization, User-Agent
     fileName: string|cb(fileName, filePath)|{name, ext}, // Custom filename when saved
-    retry: false // { maxRetries: number, delay: number in ms } or false to disable (default)
+    retry: false, // { maxRetries: number, delay: number in ms } or false to disable (default)
-    forceResume: false // If the server does not return the "accept-ranges" header, can be force if it does support it
+    forceResume: false, // If the server does not return the "accept-ranges" header, can be force if it does support it
+    removeOnStop: true, // remove the file when is stopped (default:true)
+    removeOnFail: true, // remove the file when fail (default:true)
     override: false, // if true it will override the file, otherwise will append '(number)' to the end of file
     httpRequestOptions: {}, // Override the http request options
     httpsRequestOptions: {}, // Override the https request options, ex: to add SSL Certs